willymiiee/issue-tracker/README.md

 # Issue Tracker API

-This is a simple API for issue tracker app built using Laravel.
+This is a simple API for issue tracker app built using Lumen.

 How to run
 ---